Sterling falls as data shows Britain's economic growth stutters | Business

 - United Kingdom

+Money markets are currently pricing around 140 basis points by the Bank of England by year-end.
+Analysts will watch jobs and inflation data for Britain due this week, which could invigorate some of the market expectations for BoE hikes.

 Rising U.S. yields have kept the dollar near its highest level since May 2020, as the Federal Reserve readies to cut its asset holdings and move interest rates sharply higher.
-Stephen Gallo, European Head of FX Strategy at BMO Capital Markets, said "given the speed at which the Fed is normalizing, our view is that cable has a better chance of holding above $1.30 if the BoE is able to hike 50 bps after at least one of its next policy announcements (i.e. May or June)".
+Stephen Gallo, European head of FX strategy at BMO Capital Markets, said "given the speed at which the Fed is normalising, our view is that cable has a better chance of holding above $1.30 if the BoE is able to hike 50 bps after at least one of its next policy announcements (i.e. May or June)".

-Versus a strengthening euro, sterling fell 0.4% to 83.75 pence, after rising on Friday to its highest level against the single currency since March 23.
+Versus the euro, sterling fell 0.15% to 83.54 pence, after rising on Friday to its highest level against the single currency since March 23.
 The euro gained support after the first round of France's presidential election showed incumbent Emmanuel Macron beat far right challenger Marine Le Pen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)